 A colleague of mine went to visit Odell to offer comfort and support.
 He asked Odell if she was angry at God or if she was struggling with why God let this happen.
 At the sound of his question, Odell quickly hid her face as though she was afraid of even hearing the question.
 She replied that she had faith that everything is as meant to be.

 As sad as she was, Odell accepted God’s decree.
 She went on to explain God’s miracle in saving her life.
 As the soldiers who saved her later explained, the fact that the knife was stuck in her back for so long stopped Odell from bleeding to death.
 Had the assailant removed the knife, she also would have died from the attack.

 In Ecclesiastes we read, “Whether a tree falls to the south or to the north, in the place where it falls, there it will lie.”
 The Ba’al Shem Tov, a renowned rabbi in 18th-century Ukraine connected the verse to another from 1 Chronicles 28:9: “ . . . acknowledge the God of your father, and serve him.”
 What does one verse have to do with the other?

 The great rabbi explained that knowing God means knowing that everything comes from God.
-It means having complete awareness throughout our lives that God is running the show and is the cause behind every occurrence in our lives.
-Along these lines, the rabbi interpreted the verse from Ecclesiastes as follows, "Wherever a tree falls, that is where it is meant to be."
+It means having complete awareness throughout our lives, God is the cause behind every occurrence in our lives.
+Along these lines, the rabbi interpreted the verse from Ecclesiastes as follows, “Wherever a tree falls, that is where it is meant to be.”
 In other words, everything in life, from great wars to the slightest breeze is ordained by God, Master of the Universe.